golanlevin/DrawingWithMachines/documentation/2024/README.md

 # Drawing with Machines: Spring 2024

-This page presents highlights of projects produced in Golan Levin's Spring 2024 *Drawing with Machines* course at Carnegie Mellon University, as documented in [this Twitter thread](https://x.com/golan/status/1789165483658244231).
-Additional and higher-resolution images can also be found in [this Flickr album](https://flickr.com/photos/golanlevin/albums/72177720316690822/).
+This page presents highlights of projects produced in Golan Levin's Spring 2024 *Drawing with Machines* course at Carnegie Mellon University.
+Key links include:

+* Additional and higher-resolution images can also be found in [this Flickr album](https://flickr.com/photos/golanlevin/albums/72177720316690822/).
+* Here is the [Spring 2024 Syllabus](../../syllabus/60-225_syllabus_spring_2024.md) and the [Spring 2024 daily calendar](../../2024.md).
+* The notes below were originally published in [this Twitter thread](https://x.com/golan/status/1789165483658244231).

 ---